-In 1973, following updating (in 1972) of the G and G^3 flight histories, another volume was published in which the HEXAGON program was brought up to an agreed terminal point of July 1973.
-Mr. Perry's research for this volume was supported by Robert A. Butler, at the time of writing a consultant with Technology Service Corporation, of Santa Monica, California.
-The history was prepared under terms of a contract between the Director NRO Program A (Director of Special Projects, Office of the Secretary of the Air Force), and the Technology Service Corporation.
+In 1973, following updating (in 1972) of the G and G3 flight histories, another volume was published in which the HEXAGON program was brought up to an agreed terminal point of July 1973.
+Mr. Perry's research for this volume was supported by Robert A. Butler, at the time of writing a consultant with the support of the second state of the second state of the second state of the history was prepared under terms of a contract between the Director NRO Program A (Director of Special Projects, Office of the Secretary of the Air Force), and the Technology Service Corporation.

-This report, "A History of Satellite Reconnaissance, Volume IIIB,"^{1} in which the HEXAGON Program is addressed, has been used as the primary reference source for the introduction to Part II, pages I-1 to I-10.
+This report,"A History of Satellite Reconnaissance, Volume IIIB,"^{1} in which the HEXAGON Program is addressed, has been used as the primary reference source for the introduction to Part II, pages I-1 to I-10.
 From this interesting and detailed report, highlights have been selected to provide an overview of HEXAGON development, which of course had to precede incorporation of the Mapping Camera, and without which there would have been no KH-9 Mapping Camera capability in this time period.